 Options I could offer with each size knife then would be: length, width, thickness of steel, handle wood, dozens of options for each add-on, etc.

-I tried it but it got a little nuts every time I needed to change something.
+I tried it once many years ago, but it got a little nuts every time I needed to change something.

 The more choices and buttons I offered, the more complicated it got to maintain.